-In Australia, your credit score is usually on a scale between 0 and 1,200 or between 0 and 1,000 depending on the credit reporting agency you use to check your credit score.
-For example, one of the biggest providers, Equifax (formerly known as Veda) determines a ‘good’ credit score to be between 622 – 725.
+In Australia, your credit score is usually positioned somewhere on a scale between 0 and 1,200, or between 0 and 1,000 depending on the credit reporting agency you use to check your credit score.
+For example, one of the biggest providers, Equifax (formerly known as Veda), says a ‘good’ credit score is one between 666 – 755.

 Here’s how Equifax determines whether your credit score is ‘excellent’, ‘very good’, ‘good’, ‘average’ or ‘below average’:

-How might a high credit score possibly help me?
+How might a high credit score help me?

-- Have more negotiating power: with a high credit score you may find you have more power to negotiate a better interest rate on your home loan or credit card than you would if you had a lower credit score.
+With a high credit score, you may find you have more power to negotiate a better interest rate on your home, car, or personal loan than you would if you had a lower credit score.
 There is no guarantee a high credit score will equal a better rate as it’s only one factor lenders consider, but it could be one tactic worth thinking about.

 How can I improve my credit score?

-- Paying bills on time: it’s an obvious but important tip – paying all of your bills on or before the due date creates a consistent record of payments and may help to improve your credit score.
+- Paying bills on time: It’s an obvious but important reminder – paying all of your bills on or before the due date creates a consistent record of payments and may help to improve – or at least maintain – your credit score.
 Could you set up a direct debit from your bank account, or automate your bill payments in some other way to help you stay ahead?